Allan Octavian Hume: Indian National Congress

 Hume was noted for his pro-Indian activities.
 He believed that the British regime had failed in India, not from any lack of good attention but rather because of insufficient knowledge.

+There were agrarian riots in the Deccan and Bombay, and Hume, according to some early writers like Pattabhi Sitaramayya, suggested that an Indian Union would be a good safety valve and outlet to avoid further unrest.
+This so-called "safety valve" theory of the origin of the Congress, first introduced by W.C.
+Bonnerjee, has been refuted on the basis that the seven volumes of the secret report were fictional.
+They were created by William Wedderburn to portray Hume as a British patriot.
 After retiring from the civil services and towards the end of Lord Lytton's rule, Hume observed that the people of India had a sense of hopelessness and wanted to do something, noting "a sudden violent outbreak of sporadic crime, murders of obnoxious persons, robbery of bankers and looting of bazaars, acts really of lawlessness which by a due coalescence of forces might any day develop into a National Revolt."
-Concerning the British government, he stated that "a studied and invariable disregard, if not actually contempt for the opinions and feelings of our subjects, is at the present day the leading characteristic of our government in every branch of the administration."

-There were agrarian riots in the Deccan and Bombay, and Hume suggested that an Indian Union would be a good safety valve and outlet to avoid further unrest.
-On 1 March 1883 he wrote a letter to the graduates of the University of Calcutta:
+Of the British government, he stated that "a studied and invariable disregard, if not actually contempt for the opinions and feelings of our subjects, is at the present day the leading characteristic of our government in every branch of the administration."
+On 1 March 1883, Hume wrote a letter to the graduates of the University of Calcutta: